-A gruel of boiled rice and water, which serves as a background for a host of other foods including
+A gruel of boiled rice and water, congee serves as a background for a host of other foods,

-Rice porriges, eaten from Japan to Persia as breakfasts, snacks, and lunches, are considered warming
+As a type of rice porridge, a form of congee is eaten from Japan to Persia as breakfasts, snacks, and lunches.

-stabilizing influence on the stomach and digestive tract.
-The English word congee is derived from
+They are considered warming and soothing, a stabilizing influence on the stomach and digestive tract.

-kanji, meaning boilings, a Tamil word for the water in which rice is boiled.
-In India today, kanji
+a Tamil word for the water in which rice is boiled.
+In India today,

 OPERATING HOURS